CharlGottschalk/approvejs/README.md

 ---

-View the [documentation](https://charlgottschalk.co.za/projects/approvejs) for demos and documentation on rules and extending ApproveJs with your own tests.
+View the [project page](https://charlgottschalk.co.za/projects/approvejs) for [demos](http://charlgottschalk.co.za/projects/approvejs/demo) and [documentation](http://charlgottschalk.co.za/projects/approvejs/docs) on rules and extending ApproveJs with your own tests.

-If you would like to contribute to the project, please read [contributing](http://charlgottschalk.co.za/projects/approvejs/contributing).
+If you would like to contribute to the project, please read [contributing](http://charlgottschalk.co.za/projects/approvejs/docs/contributing).

----

-#### To Do:

-- Add server side test